applicaster/zapp-pipes-provider-brightcove/README.md

 ### Search handler

 Retrieves a feed of videos that match the search query.
+Detailed info about constructing a search query can be found [here](https://support.brightcove.com/cmsplayback-api-videos-search).

 | Parameter | Description                                            | Type   | Example                 |
 | --------- | -------------------------------------------------------| ------ | ----------------------- |